Trees Count 2025

 Map of NYC with pink dots over several parks where I counted trees

-In total, I’ve surveyed about 500 trees so far.
-My top three species are london plane, callery pear, and japanese zelkova, which is similar to the overall top species planted in the parks.
-It was sad to see that every plane tree I surveyed was struggling with the heat but at least there were other species that fared better.
+In total, I’ve surveyed about 1000 trees so far.
+My top three species are london plane, pin oak, and japanese zelkova, similar to the overall top species planted in the parks.
+It has been sad to see every plane tree I survey struggling with the heat, but at least there are other species that fare better.

 If you’d like to learn more or get involved, the NYC Parks page is here.